Local Government (Ireland) Act 1898: County and county borough boundaries

-Main changes and repeals
+Subsequent amendments and repeals

-Boundaries of Irish county constituencies at Westminster were not adjusted by the 1898 act to align with the new administrative boundaries.
+Boundaries of Irish county constituencies at Westminster were not adjusted by the 1898 Act to align with the new administrative boundaries.
 Some were aligned by the Representation of the People Act 1918, where the county divisions were being altered for other reasons; for example Kilculliheen was transferred from Waterford City to South Kilkenny, but Ardnaree remained in North Sligo rather than East Mayo.

-In 1919 the electoral system was changed to single transferable vote (STV) by the Local Government (Ireland) Act 1919.
-This was first used in the election to Sligo Corporation in 1919, and then for the 1920 Irish local elections.
-After the partition of Ireland in 1920–22, the situation evolved differently in the Irish Free State (Ireland from 1937) and Northern Ireland.
+Under the Local Government (Ireland) Act 1919, the electoral system for local elections in Ireland was changed to single transferable vote (STV) in multi-member districts.
+This had been used in the election to Sligo Corporation in 1919 (provided under separate local legislation), and then for the 1920 Irish local elections.
+After the partition of Ireland in 1920–22, the situation evolved differently in the Irish Free State (Ireland from 1937, Republic of Ireland from 1949) and Northern Ireland.

-In the Irish Free State, rural district councils were abolished by the Local Government Act 1925 (the Local Government (Dublin) Act 1930 for County Dublin).
-Urban districts were renamed "towns" by the Local Government Act 2001, and abolished by the Local Government Reform Act 2014, which established municipal districts covering rural and urban areas of most counties.
-The 2001 act also renamed "county borough corporations" as "city councils".
+In the Irish Free State, rural districts were abolished by the Local Government Act 1925 (they remained in County Dublin until abolished under the Local Government (Dublin) Act 1930).
+Urban districts were renamed "towns" by the Local Government Act 2001.
+The 2001 Act also renamed "county borough corporations" as "city councils".
 The introduction of a council–manager system in 1929–40 significantly changed the operation of county and city councils.
+The Local Government Reform Act 2014 abolished the tier of boroughs and towns within county areas and divided all counties (except those in County Dublin) into municipal districts.